Sawdust

-Sawdust (or wood dust) is a by-product or waste product of woodworking operations such as sawing, sanding, milling, planing, and routing.
-It is composed of small chippings of wood.
+Sawdust (or wood dust) is a by-product or waste product of woodworking operations such as sawing, sanding, milling and routing.
+It is composed of very small chips of wood.
 These operations can be performed by woodworking machinery, portable power tools or by use of hand tools.
-Wood dust is also the byproduct of certain animals, birds and insects which live in wood, such as the woodpecker and carpenter ant.
 In some manufacturing industries it can be a significant fire hazard and source of occupational dust exposure.

 Sawdust, as particulates, is the main component of particleboard.
-Research on health hazards comes from the field of occupational safety and health, and study of ventilation happens in indoor air quality engineering.
+Its health hazards is a research subject in the field of occupational safety and health, and study of ventilation happens in indoor air quality engineering.
+Sawdust is an IARC group 1 Carcinogen.
+Wood dust can cause cancer.
+Frequent exposure to wood dust can cause cancers of the nose, throat, and sinuses.

+Exposure to wood dust can result in coughing, sneezing, irritation, shortness of breath, dryness and sore throat, rhinitis, conjunctivitis, dermatitis, allergic contact dermatitis, decreased lung capacity, asthma, hypersensitivity pneumonitis, headaches, chills, sweating, nausea, cramps, loss of weight, giddiness and irregular heartbeat.

 Formation

 Two waste products, dust and chips, form at the working surface during woodworking operations such as sawing, milling and sanding.
 These operations both shatter lignified wood cells and break out whole cells and groups of cells.
 Shattering of wood cells creates dust, while breaking out of whole groups of wood cells creates chips.
 The more cell-shattering that occurs, the finer the dust particles that are produced.
 For example, sawing and milling are mixed cell shattering and chip forming processes, whereas sanding is almost exclusively cell shattering.